For updates on COVID-19 as it relates to autoimmune disease, check out our evolving timeline: COVID-19 News and Research

 Other studies—the recent “SARS-CoV-2 infection among patients with systemic autoimmune diseases” conducted in Italy, a case series from New York reporting on “Covid-19 in Immune-Mediated Inflammatory Diseases”, and the “Epidemiology and Outcomes of Novel Coronavirus 2019 in Patients with Immune-Mediated Inflammatory Diseases” from the Global Rheumatology Alliance—found no higher risk of COVID-19 complications associated with autoimmune disease.

-A review and meta-analysis on the association between severe or dead COVID-19 and autoimmune diseases “showed that autoimmune disease was slightly associated with increased risk of severity and mortality of COVID-19” (7).
-They do clarify that the statistical difference was not significant, but that these findings do not stamp out the threat and more research is needed.
+A review and meta-analysis on the association between severe COVID-19 and autoimmune disease “showed that autoimmune disease was slightly associated with increased risk of severity and mortality of COVID-19” (7).
+They do clarify that the statistical difference was not significant, but that these findings do not quell the threat and more research is needed.

 3. The impact of autoimmune disease and the behavior of the immune system are different in different people

 While those living with autoimmune disease do experience altered immune system function, the ability to fight off pathogens is not necessarily weakened; rather the response is misguided.

 Some people are more vulnerable to harmful bacteria and viruses because their bodies are busy attacking their own tissues – or they are living with suppressed immune systems.
 For others, hyper-vigilant immune systems may prevent them from getting sick often.
 A body that overreacts to benign substances, like foods or harsh chemicals, may actually continue putting up a good fight when it comes to the real enemies: pathogenic microbes like the coronavirus (8, 9).
 It depends on the individual.

 It is possible for symptoms of COVID-19 to linger in people with chronic illnesses, despite a lack of severe symptoms and hospitalization.
 Both the CDC and a survey conducted by the Indiana University School of Medicine found that chronically ill patients who contracted the virus experienced a particularly long road to recovery, with lingering symptoms like fatigue and cough, as well as skin and neurological problems (10, 11).
 To read more about lingering symptoms and long covid, scroll down to the section: “Can COVID-19 Trigger Autoimmune Disease or Illness?”